August 3

 The ability to pulse heat well is what sets an expensive induction cooker apart from an inexpensive one.

-Inexpensive PICs pulse mainly full blast or off, full blast or off.
-So they'll run at their full 1800 watts until they reach the set point, then they shut off (0 watts).
-When the temperature falls below a certain level, they switch on full blast again to achieve the setting, which usually results in overshooting the setpoint again, shutting off to cool down, and so on until they hit the setting.
+Inexpensive induction cookers pulse full blast or off, full blast or off.
+So they'll run at their full wattage until they reach the set point, then they shut off (0 watts).
+When the temperature falls below a certain level, they switch on full blast again to achieve the setting.
+This usually results in overshooting the set point again, shutting off to cool down, and so on until they hit the setting.
 Then they shut off, and the cycle continues.

-The more expensive PICs (and full-sized induction cooktops) have "smarter" electronics than this.
-They can blast heat just as quickly (probably more quickly), but when they get close to the set point, they lower the rate of pulsing, and/or adjust the wattage level of the pulsing, rather than just shut off and switch back on again when the temp goes too high or falls too low.
+More expensive portable induction cookers (and full-sized induction cooktops) have smarter electronics.
+They can blast heat just as quickly (probably more quickly), but when they get close to the set point, they can lower the rate of pulsing and adjust the wattage level rather than just shut off and switch back on again when the temp goes too high or falls too low.

-They still pulse, but they're able to pulse at many different rates and many different power levels in order to maintain temperature equilibrium.
+They still pulse, but they're able to pulse at different rates and different power levels in order to maintain temperature equilibrium.

-On the other hand, if you want something that can hold a constant temperature without scorching, particularly a low temperature, you're going to have to spend a little more than that.
-For temperature precision, the Mirage Pro is your best bet by far.
+On the other hand, if you want something that can hold a constant temperature without scorching, particularly a low temperature, you're going to have to spend a little more.
+For temperature precision, the Vollrath Mirage Pro 59500P is one of your best bets.

-The biggest difference between an inexpensive PIC and the Mirage Pro is that the Mirage Pro can hold a constant setting without vast fluctuations which result in scorching or other undesired results--even at very low temperatures.
+The biggest difference between an inexpensive induction cooker and the Vollrath Mirage Pro 59500P is that the Mirage Pro can hold a constant setting without big fluctuations that can result in scorching or other undesired results--even at very low temperatures.

 Portable induction cooktops have a number of advantages:

-• Induction cooking is more efficient than conventional electric, and much more efficient than gas cooking.
-Most of the magnetic waves go right into the cookware, and there is very little ambient heat lost to the atmosphere.
-This can result in lower energy bills (although honestly, the difference may be too small to notice) and a cooler kitchen.
+- Induction cooking is more efficient than conventional electric, and much more efficient than gas cooking.
+Most of the heat goes into the pan, with very little ambient heat lost to the atmosphere.
+This can result in lower energy bills (although honestly, the difference may be too small to notice), a cooler kitchen, and a cooler cooktop.

-• Speed.
-If you know anything about induction, you, know that it gets super hot, super fast.
-It heats faster than gas and much faster than electric.
-An average induction burner can bring a cup of water to a boil in about 90 seconds--that's fast!
+- Speed.
+Induction heats faster than gas and much faster than electric.
+An average induction burner can bring a cup of water to a boil in about 90 seconds.
 Speed isn't always what you want in the kitchen, but when you do (pasta water, for example), nothing does it better than induction.

-• Safety.
-Induction cooktops don't get hot, so they are inherently safer than gas or electric cooktops.
+- Safety.
+Induction cooktops don't get as hot as other cooktops so they are inherently safer than gas or electric cooktops.
 They also have several safety features that add to this inherent safety.
 They won't turn on without an induction-compatible pan on them, and they shut off automatically after a pan is removed (times for this vary from a few seconds up to a minute--the minute delay is a great feature found on more expensive models).

-Portable induction cooktops also have some cons, including:
+Portable induction cooktops also have some disadvantages, including:

-• It can be tricky to find accurate information on them, so it can be hard to know that you're buying one you'll be happy with.
+- It can be tricky to find accurate information on them, so it can be hard to know that you're buying one you'll be happy with.
 (Check out our article on How to Buy a Portable Induction Cooktop.)
 Specs given on Amazon and even on manufacturer sites can be sketchy.
-And how the heck do you figure out the difference between a $50 PIC, a $150 PIC, and a $450 PIC (or, for that matter, a $900 PIC)?
-If you don't understand all the terminology, it can be really hard--and the bestsellers on Amazon aren't necessarily the best way to go, especially if you're looking for precision, durability, and longevity.
+And how do you figure out the difference between a $50 PIC, a $150 PIC, and a $750 PIC (or, for that matter, a $900 PIC)?
+If you don't understand all the terminology, it can be hard--and the bestsellers on Amazon aren't necessarily the best way to go, especially if you're looking for precision, durability, and longevity.

-• Low-cost PICs have notoriously poor temperature control, especially at low temps.
+- Low-cost induction cooktops tend to have poor temperature control, especially at low temps.
 They get very hot very fast, but because of how heating is controlled (with the on-off pulsing described above), they do poorly at lower temps.
 This means that it can be difficult, and in some cases impossible, to hold a constant simmer.
-(This is not the case with the Mirage Pro, and one of the key features that sets it apart from less expensive PICs.)
+(This is not the case with the Mirage Pro, and one of the key features that sets it apart from less expensive induction cookers on the market.)

-• If you want a top quality portable burner, the initial cost is also going to be fairly high--the Mirage Pro is around $500 (although the price can vary from $450-550).
-This is ten times what some PICs go for!
-But for that price, you get everything: durability, precision, longevity, and ease of use.
+- If you want a good quality portable burner, the initial cost is going to be fairly high--the Mirage Pro 59500P isn't cheap, with the current price at around $750 (though we've seen it as low as $450).
+But for that price, you get a great package: durability, precision, longevity, and ease of use.

 Check out Induction Cooktop Pros and Cons for a more detailed discussion about the good and the bad of induction cooking.